 Pharmacy Technicians

-Pharmacy Technician Grade 1 means a person appointed to such a position and who has successfully completed a Certificate III in Pharmacy recognised by the Pharmacy Society of Australia or holds a qualification deemed appropriate by AHCL.
+Pharmacy Technician Grade 1 means a person appointed to such a position and who has successfully completed a Certificate III in Pharmacy recognised by the Pharmacy Society of Australia or holds a qualification deemed appropriate by AHCL or has demonstrated experience and competence in the skills required of a pharmacy technician as determined by AHCL.
 Such a person is under the direct supervision of a Pharmacist and/or a more senior Pharmacy Technician.

-Pharmacy Technician Grade 2 means a person appointed to such a position as per the Pharmacy Manager and who has successfully completed a Certificate IV in the relevant field recognised by the Pharmacy Society of Australia or holds a qualification deemed appropriate by AHCL.
+Pharmacy Technician Grade 2 means a person appointed to such a position as per the Pharmacy Manager and who has successfully completed a Certificate IV in the relevant field recognised by the Pharmacy Society of Australia or holds a qualification deemed appropriate by AHCL or has demonstrated expertise in a specialised area as determined by AHCL.
 Such a person is under the supervision of a Pharmacist and/or a more senior Pharmacy Technician.
 Progression to this level is not automatic.

-Pharmacy Technician Grade 3 means a person appointed to such a position and who has successfully completed a Certificate IV in the relevant field recognised by the Pharmacy Society of Australia or holds a qualification deemed appropriate by AHCL.
+Pharmacy Technician Grade 3 means a person appointed to such a position and who has successfully completed a Certificate IV in the relevant field recognised by the Pharmacy Society of Australia or holds a qualification deemed appropriate by AHCL, or has demonstrated leadership and expertise in a specialised area as determined by AHCL.
 Such a person is under the limited supervision of a Pharmacist and/or a more senior Pharmacy Technician and also has relevant pharmacy experience and displays competency in performing complex tasks under supervision of a Pharmacist in specialist areas of practice such as but not limited to cytotoxic drug reconstitution, sterile production, clinical trials, information systems, supervision of others.
 Either a Pharmacist or a Pharmacy Technician Grade 4 may supervise this position.
 This position may operate in a supervisor capacity and in a specialist area of practice deemed appropriate by the Pharmacy Manager.
 Progression to this level is not automatic.

 Pharmacy Technician Grade 4 means a person appointed to such a position who has successfully completed a Certificate IV recognised by the Pharmacy Society of Australia and who has extensive experience working within a pharmacy as a Pharmacy Technician Grade 2 and/or Grade 3 and has a Management qualification as deemed appropriate by AHCL.
 Generally the position would be primarily responsible for the management of all Pharmacy Technicians and Pharmacy Assistants in a large unit.
 The position would carry responsibility for the effective management and development of pharmacy support services under the direction of the Manager of Pharmacy.
 Participate on departmental committees and continuous education / management training programs.
 Inherent in this position is the ability to display competency in performing complex tasks with limited supervision.